-Santander Consumer Bank AG Juntunger consumer Dunk AG
+Santander Consumer Bank AG

 Domicile Germany

 Long Term CRR A1

 Туре LT Counterparty Risk Rating - Fgn Curr

 Outlook Not Assigned

 Long Term Debt Not Assigned

 Long Term Deposit A2

 Туре LT Bank Deposits - Fgn Curr

 Outlook Stable

 Please see the ratings section at the end of this report for more information.
 The ratings and outlook shown reflect information as of the publication date.